dapr/go-sdk/Readme.md

 #### Usage

-The go client supports all the building blocks exposed by Dapr API.
+The Go client supports all the building blocks exposed by Dapr API.
 Let's review these one by one:

 ##### State